 As these dogs are a crossbreed, it can be difficult to predict their size and weight.

-On average, a first generation (F1 Labradoodle) will grow to be between 21 and 24 inches tall, and weigh between 45 and 65 lb.
+On average, a first generation (F1) will grow to be between 21 and 24 inches tall, and weigh between 45 and 65 lb.

 This can vary slightly between males and females, with males being slightly larger and females being slightly smaller.

-The easiest way to guess a fully matured Labradoodle Size; is to add up their parent’s height and then divide by two (the same principle applies to weight).
+The easiest way to guess a fully matured size; is to add up their parent’s height and then divide by two (the same principle applies to weight).